BBO Discussion Forums: SCOTUS after Scalia - BBO Discussion Forums

 At least some time during the day, I think every working stiff in America should stop whatever he is doing and take a moment to thank Antonin Scalia for his contribution to 4-4 S.C. vote that allowed public unions the right to organize.
 Perhaps after that, we should all have a sing-a-long of "Georgia on My Mind".

 "Injustice anywhere is a threat to justice everywhere."
-Black Lives Matter. / "I need ammunition, not a ride."
-Zelensky

 1

-#139 User is online Cyberyeti
+#139 User is offline Cyberyeti

 • PipPipPipPipPipPipPipPipPipPip